 The Chesapeake's favorite osprey couple, Tom and Audrey, have begun yet another season here in the Bay.
 Audrey returned from their long winter in South America and should return around St. Patrick's Day.
-Watch the Osprey Camera to follow these beautiful birds as they continue to build their nest on an all new platform, and get settled in.
-And don't forget to check out their 2013 Osprey Year in Review video below for all of the highlights from last year!
+Watch the Osprey Camera to follow these beautiful birds as they start to build their nest on an all new platform, and get settled in.
+And don't forget to check out their 2013 Osprey Year in Review video below for all of the highlights from years past!

 Special thanks to Skyline Technology Solutions, who is providing the technical expertise and managing the video stream, Investigative Options Inc., for installing and maintaining the camera and platform, and the Shared Earth Foundation.